kiebel/wp-teachpress/readme.txt

 [See teachPress shortcode reference](http://mtrv.wordpress.com/teachpress/shortcode-reference/)

 == Changelog ==
+= 2.1.0 - (08.03.2011) =
+* New: Strict Subscribing
+* New: Improved Admin menu
-= 2.0.14 - (24.02.2011) =
+* Bugfix: Fixed a bug with a wrong redirect after the user cancelled the deleting of students = 2.0.14 - (24.02.2011) =
 * New: New style option for [tpcloud], [tplist]
 * Bugfix: Fixed a bug in teachPress books widget - the name of a book is no longer a html-element name